a-subhani/CodeLab-II-2024/A1 - Skills Portfolio/README.md

  Once the user has finished the quiz, prompt them to see if they'd like to play it again.

 # Exercise 2 - Alexa tell me a Joke
-Your solution must be no more than 100 lines of code.

 The randomJokes.txt file in the resources folder contains a dataset of random jokes.
 Each joke is on a new line and consists of a setup and punchline separated by a question mark.
 For example: